ZoeMildon/3D-faults/README.md

 The table can be imported via the 'import variable dip' button on the 'Customisation' tab, fault names must exactly match faults in the table, otherwise they will not be detected and dip remains constant.

 ## Running the code
 In MATLAB, navigate to the 'faults_3D_v1.9' folder (or similarly named).
-Execute the script by entering 'faults_3D' in the command line or open the faults_3D script and press F5.
+Execute the script by entering `faults_3D` in the command line or open the faults_3D script and press F5.

 ### Building slip distributions
 The code will build simple bulls eye slip distributions according to two different options (which are made as selections when the code is running).
-The down-dip extent of the rupture can be controlled by changing the 'rupture_depth' variable.
+The down-dip extent of the rupture can be controlled by changing the `rupture_depth` variable.
 The default is that the location of maximum slip is at the centre of the fault.
-However the location of maximum slip can be changed by altering the 'centre_vertical' and 'centre_horizontal' variables.
+However the location of maximum slip can be changed by altering the `centre_vertical` and `centre_horizontal` variables.
 1. The whole fault slips.
 This assumes the slip is zero at the base, zero at the edges and a specified proportion of maximum slip reaches the surface.
 2. A segment, which is specified by the user, slips.
 The segment is defined by two distances from one of the faults end (the 'start' point).
 As the start of the fault is arbitrary, it is indicated with a black circle on the overview map.
 Make sure that the specified horizontal center of the slip distribution is within